galbismallz/voracious-kimchi/README.md

 This README is like one of those Indiana Jones jungle temples, filled with tales of learning quests and mysterious repos from the Chingu ecosystem.

-It’s a tangled jungle of remote dev collaborations.
+It’s a tangled treasure-trove of remote dev collaborations.

 This projects playlist is a living and ever-growing ode to people coming together to learn and build.
 Each project represents strangers from across the world who came together to create something.